Get Started With First Job!

 For this guide, select Apache Iceberg from the connector dropdown, and keep the OLake version set to the latest stable version.

-Choose the catalog as AWS Glue from the Catalog dropdown.
+Choose the catalog as AWS Glue from the Catalog Type dropdown.

 Give your destination a descriptive name, then fill in the required connection details in the Endpoint Config form.